Ground beef prices surge as farmers sell off cattle

 “Across the board, we’re seeing lighter weight cattle than tradition,” Baker said.

 Simply put, pasture land is dried out, there’s not enough food for them to eat, and hay is too expensive.
-These conditions have forced some farmers to sell all or part of their herds early.
+These conditions have forced some farmers to sell part or all of their herds early.

 Danny Jones, president of Superior Livestock Auction, says farmers have been in a drought for a couple of years, but this year marks the most widespread he’s seen in the last 36 years.